Jacob-Chmura/Jacob-Chmura.github.io/_pages/about.md

 profile:
   align: center
-  image: prof_pic.jpg
+  image: prof_pic.png
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
-  address: 📍 Toronto, Canada
+  address: 📍 Montréal, Canada

 news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts